 The students of the group are divided into 3 subgroups of 4-5 people each.
-We work in women's consultation rooms with gynecological patients, we give tasks: And the subgroup - to make a preliminary diagnosis.
+We work in women's consultation rooms with gynecological patients, we give tasks:And the subgroup - to make a preliminary diagnosis.
 Subgroup II - to draw up a management plan for a gynecological patient.

+Subgroup III - to traw up a management plan for a gynecological patient.
 Subgroup III - evaluates the correctness of the answer of subgroups I and II andmakes its corrections.